Defining a ProfileLikelihoodProblem

 ProfileLikelihoodProblem(optprob::OptimizationProblem, optpars::AbstractVector{<:Real};

-idxs = nothing, profile_lower = nothing, profile_upper = nothing, kwargs...)idxs: Indices of parameters to profile; Integer or vector of integers; if nothing, profile all parameters.profile_lower,profile_upper: Bounds for profiling.
+idxs = nothing, profile_lower = nothing, profile_upper = nothing, kwargs...)idxs: Indices of parameters to profile; Integer, vector of Integers, Symbol, or vector of Symbols; if nothing, profile all parameters.
+Symbolic indices are resolved against inferred labels ofoptpars(e.g. namedComponentArray).profile_lower,profile_upper: Bounds for profiling.
 Accept scalars or vectors of finite numbers; ifnothing, taken fromoptprob.
 If scalar bounds are provided, they will be expanded to match the number of parameters being profiled.kwargs...: passed to the explicit target constructor.

 - Function profiling sugar